 (a) Meets the requirements of this rule;

-(b) Has a medicaid provider agreement with the Ohio department of job and family services; and
+(b) Has a medicaid provider agreement with the Ohio department of medicaid; and

-(c) Has completed and submitted an application and adheres to the requirements of rule 5123:2-2-01 of the Administrative Code.
+(c) Has completed and submitted an application through the department's website (http://dodd.ohio.gov/).

 (D) Requirements for service delivery